dustinpfister/blog_posts/_posts/js-javascript-svg.md

 ## 1 - javaScript svg graphics basics

 In this section I will be just starting out with the basics of svg graphics.
 There is creating svg graphics inline in html itself, and then there is having an external svg file that can then be loaded into the html via and object tag.
 When it comes to creating and changing the state of SVG graphics with javaScript it is more or less as easy as DOM manipulation if one is familiar with that to begin with.
 There are only some slight differences when it comes to the process of creating Nodes that are used in the element try that will make up graphics created with javaScript and SVG.

+### - The source code examples are On Github

+In my [test vjs repository on Github](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-javascript-svg) I have the source code examples that I am writing about in this post.
+This repository is also where I am holding all the source code examples for my [many other posts on vanilla javaScript related topics](/categories/js/).

 ### 1.1 - inline svg graphics